around the world

 Buenos Aires was also the first city I have ever visited monitoring my walks with my Android cell phone using the Runkeeper application.
 Well, I am just wondering whether you ever thought about all the kilometres one usually walks when visiting a city!
 Just imagine! ;-)

 That was in March 1992.
 Probably some of the best beaches in the World... but also, one of the most expensive islands!

-Australia has always been a place that I wanted to visit but due to its long distance from Europe, I knew that I couldn't go there just for a week or two.
-In October / November 2003, I finally got three weeks holiday and therefore I could finally realize my old dream by combining Australia and New Zealand in just one big trip.
-The highlights of my Australian trip were, in Sydney, the climb of Harbour Bridge, "Madama Butterfly" opera at the Sydney Opera House, the Sydney Tower, the Sydney Aquarium, Bondi Beach and the Blue Mountains outside of Sydney; in the Red Centre, the helicopter flight over Ayers Rock (Uluru) and the Olgas as well as a tour in 4WD in the Outback (Mt Connor); and finally, in Cairns and the Great Barrier Reef, the snorkelling at Hastings Reef (Outer Reef), a half-day visit of Fitzroy Island, and a full-day tour to the Rainforest (Daintree River and Cape Tripulation).
+Australia has always been a place that I wanted to visit but due to its long distance from Europe, I knew I couldn't go there just for a week or two.
+In October / November 2003, I finally got three weeks' holiday and therefore I could finally realize my old dream by combining Australia and New Zealand in just one big trip.
+The highlights of my Australian trip were, in Sydney, the climb of Harbour Bridge, "Madama Butterfly" opera at the Sydney Opera House, the Sydney Tower, the Sydney Aquarium, Bondi Beach and the Blue Mountains outside of Sydney; in the Red Centre, the helicopter flight over Ayers Rock (Uluru) and the Olgas as well as a tour in 4WD in the Outback (Mt Connor); and finally, in Cairns and the Great Barrier Reef, the snorkelling at Hastings Reef (Outer Reef), a half-day visit of Fitzroy Island, and a full-day tour to the Rainforest (Daintree River and Cape Tribulation).
 Needless to say that it was just amazing to cuddle a koala, feed a kangaroo and learn how to throw a boomerang! :-)